gravitational/teleport/lib/srv/desktop/rdp/rdpclient/README.md

 All the wrapper code is in `client.go`.
 This wrapper calls into Rust to establish an RDP connection and provides it with credentials (key/cert).
-The wrapper then proxies input/output data, translating between TDP and RDP.
+The wrapper then proxies input/output data, translating between Teleport Desktop Protocol (TDP) and RDP.

 ## Rust